 Once you have completed the requirements necessary for certification, it’s time to begin the certification process.

-If you are currently a seminarian, contact the LCMC Coordinator for Pastoral Ministry to arrange your certification interview (see LCMC Staff) approximately six (6) months prior to your graduation and ordination.
+If you are currently a seminarian, contact the LCMC Coordinator for Leadership and Pastoral Development to arrange your certification interview (see LCMC Staff) approximately six (6) months prior to your graduation and ordination.

 Steps to become certified for ministry within LCMC:

 - Familiarize yourself with the LCMC Statement of Faith (LCMC Constitution, Article 2), Ministry Standards, and LCMC Frequently Asked Questions (FAQ).
 You may also wish to familiarize yourself with the LCMC Retirement Plan and Benefits Programs.

 - For retirement plan information, contact Tom Luing at firstname.lastname@example.org or (952) 746-1111.